Skip to main content

 DSIP does not sedate you.
 It does not bind GABA receptors like benzodiazepines or Z-drugs.
 Instead, it modulates the sleep-wake regulatory systems that control how deep your sleep actually gets.
 Patients describe the difference as waking up feeling like they actually slept, not just like they were unconscious for eight hours.

-Beyond sleep architecture, DSIP normalizes cortisol rhythms.
-Elevated nighttime cortisol is one of the most common reasons people wake at 3 AM and cannot fall back asleep.
-DSIP helps restore the natural cortisol trough that should occur during the middle of the night.
-It also stimulates Met-enkephalin release, which is why early clinical work showed it was effective in opioid and alcohol withdrawal.
+Some early studies also point to an effect on cortisol.
+Elevated nighttime cortisol is a common reason people wake at 3 AM and cannot fall back asleep, and small human studies reported that DSIP shifted cortisol toward the low overnight trough that should occur in the middle of the night.
+That finding is not well replicated, so it is best treated as a plausible mechanism rather than a settled one.
+DSIP also stimulates Met-enkephalin release, which is why early clinical work explored it in opioid and alcohol withdrawal.
+For the full picture on dosing and half-life, read our complete DSIP guide.

 Graf MV, Kastin AJ.
 "Delta sleep-inducing peptide (DSIP): a review."
 Neuroscience & Biobehavioral Reviews, 1984.
 View study